 Focus on quality, unique content that visitors will flock to and link to.
 Once you have the traffic, you have the monetization potential.
 And when you have that, you just need some time on your side to grow those earnings.

 With all this together, you have the winning formula to entice a prospective buyer down the road.

-Check back next week for Part 2 – Selling Your Website.
+Check out for Part 2 - Selling Your Website.